NEUR3302 Advanced Neuroscience 2

 - Students are able to (1) describe and explain in vitro and in vivo electrophysiological recording from single cells, animal and human nervous systems; (2) describe and explain tissue culture and immuno-labelling techniques; (3) describe and explain accurate counting of neuron numbers; (4) perform a comprehensive literature search of a chosen neuroscience topic and clearly report the results in writing; (5) verbally report on and critically appraise the contents of recent research articles; and (6) summarise the contents of a previously unseen research article.

-- Typically this unit is assessed in the following ways: (1) tutorial attendance and performance; (2) laboratory reports and a laboratory examination; and (3) a final written essay.
+- Indicative assessments in this unit are as follows: (1) tutorial attendance and performance; (2) laboratory reports and a laboratory examination; and (3) a final written essay.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.